nwflte/octo_pfe_corda/README.md

 Now, you can use the exposed endpoints to start flows and query states.
 1- Run `./gradlew deployNodes` and `./build/nodes/runnodes` to start the nodes.
 2- Run the spring client for Bank A, always from root folder run `./gradlew runBankAServer`.
+3- Run the spring client for Central Bank, run `./gradlew runCBServer`.
-3- Test endpoints (i.e Postman or cURL) as described in controllers:
+4- Test endpoints (i.e Postman or cURL) as described in controllers:
-	Examples: Request a pledge : POST {"amount":"5000"} to http://localhost:10050/api/obligations/request-pledge
+- 1 : Request a pledge from bank A server.
-		  Query all obligations : GET http://localhost:10050/api/obligations/all
-		  Query one obligation by id : GET http://localhost:10050/api/obligations/<id>
-		etc...
+- 2 : Approve the pledge from central bank server (You need pledge external ID, query the obligations) .
+- 3 : Make a inter-transfer from bank A (After the pledge is approved), for now it will always transfer to bank B.
+- 4 : You can record an intra-bank transfer (No DDRs are involved)

 ## Running Tests